flaviovs/pluca/README.md

 - *sqlite3* - store cache entries in a SQLite3 database.
 Based on the
   _sql_ back-end, but with SQLite3 specific functionalities.

+PostgreSQL and MySQL support are no longer part of the core package and will be provided by separate packages.

 To obtain help about those cache back-ends, run `help(pluca.MODULE.Cache)`, where _MODULE_ is one of the module names above.